Classifying Tractable Instances of the Generalized Cable-Trench Problem: The -Graph

+Finally, we prove (3) by applying the rationale in the proof of Lemma~\ref{lem:breaking_exists} to both pairs $R_{2,3}, R_{1,2}$ and $R_{1,3}, R_{1,2}$.
+This, coupled with the fact that $\sigma_1(v) \leq \sigma_2(v)$ by definition, gives the desired result. \end{proof}

+Throughout the preceding proof, our attention was often focused on the the existence of a specific edge $e_3 \in R_{1,2}$.
+This edge is the $\theta$-graph version of a \emph{breaking edge}.
+However, there may be more than one such edge in a $\theta$-graph since there are two distinct strengths corresponding to potentially different emergent trees depending on the size $|H|$.

-In essence, the fact that $\theta$ graphs admit tractable solutions is a direct consequence of the results of Sections \ref{section3} and \ref{section4}.
-By showing that similar constructions exist for $\theta$ graphs, we expect that computing the cable-trench solution for a graph in which two vertices are connected by 4 edge-disjoint paths should be tractable as well, by a similar argument as presented at the beginning of the section.
-The strength discussion enables us to further extend the class of graphs for which we can quickly compute the cable-trench solution.
+Just the same, the fact that $\theta$-graphs admit tractable solutions is essentially a direct consequence of the results of Sections~\ref{section3} and \ref{section4}.
+The existence of concrete strength analogs means $\theta$-graphs may be analyzed using similar efficiency to Algorithm~\ref{alg:cap}.

+We conjecture that iterating upon the previous constructions should allow us to compute the cable-trench solution for a graph in which two vertices are connected by 4 (or more) edge-disjoint paths.
+This would mean such graphs are tractable as well by a similar argument to the one presented at the beginning of the section.
+Once again, it seems that the idea of strengths should enable us to further extend the class of graphs for which we can quickly compute the cable-trench solution.